apache/airflow/docs/apache-airflow-providers-databricks/operators/workflow.rst

 ===========================

-Use the :class:`~airflow.providers.databricks.operators.databricks_workflow.DatabricksWorkflowTaskGroup` to launch and monitor notebook job runs on Databricks as Airflow tasks.
+Use the :class:`~airflow.providers.databricks.operators.databricks_workflow.DatabricksWorkflowTaskGroup` to launch and monitor
+Databricks notebook job runs as Airflow tasks.
+The task group launches a `Databricks Workflow <https://docs.databricks.com/en/workflows/index.html/>`_ and runs the notebook jobs from within it, resulting in a `75% cost reduction <https://www.databricks.com/product/pricing>`_ ($0.40/DBU for all-purpose compute, $0.07/DBU for Jobs compute) when compared to executing ``DatabricksNotebookOperator`` outside of ``DatabricksWorkflowTaskGroup``.